jemmec/legshark/README.md

 ### PCB

-> WARNING: It is recommended to use screw-in stabilizers (yes they work with o-ring) due to clip-ins sometimes slipping between the three holes in the bottom row.
+> NOTE: It is recommended to use screw-in stabilizers (yes they work with o-ring) due to clip-ins sometimes slipping between the three holes in the bottom row.
 I have slightly reduced the clip-in hole size which has mitigated the issue, but made them quite hard to push in.

 ![front](images/front.PNG)
 ![back](images/back.PNG)
-_These images may not be up-to-date._
+>_These images may not be up-to-date._

 Supports the [Unified Daughterboard](https://github.com/Unified-Daughterboard/).